m4rtint/ballBounce-410/README.md

 Bash Script Testing:

-Tests are found in the 'Test Scripts' folder with full instructions in each file.
+Tests are found in the 'Test Scripts' folder with full instructions and expected output explained in each file.
+Be aware that
+	there may need to be some movement of files and projects to download to run them properly.

 smallProjectTest.sh: Runs a version of checkstyleScript.sh on a smaller project not used in our analysis